 Does Medicare Cover Electronic Medicine Dispensers?

 Medicare does not cover the cost of electronic medicine dispensers.
-In some states, Medicaid may pay for the cost but you would have to look into your state’s regulations since Medicaid coverage is determined on a state by state basis.
+In some states, Medicaid may pay for the cost, but you would have to look into your state’s regulations, as states determine Medicaid coverage.

-Also, if you are a veteran there are some Veterans Affairs programs that will cover medicine dispensers.
+Also, if you're a veteran, some Veterans Affairs programs will cover medicine dispensers.
 Check to see what your benefits include.

 When it comes to medication dispensers, there is a wide variety on the market.
-Check to see which ones can accommodate your loved ones’ needs and which ones are the easiest for them to use.
+Explore these devices to see which ones can accommodate your loved ones’ needs and which ones are the easiest for them to use.

-If you want to be contacted of any issues, then a subscription-based service may be best.
-Although these types of medication dispensers are typically an out-of-pocket expense they can be worth the money because they give family and caregivers peace of mind when it comes to their loved ones medication dosages.
+If you want to be contacted if any issues arise, then a subscription-based service may be best.
+Although these types of medication dispensers are typically an out-of-pocket expense, they can be worth the money because they give family and caregivers peace of mind when it comes to disbursing medication dosages.